mikehelland/hubbles-law/README.md

 Edwin Hubble, https://ned.ipac.caltech.edu/level5/Sept04/Hubble/paper.pdf, page 19, 1937

 The computer models in this repo aim to supply that new principle of nature.

+The key hypothesis is that Hubble's Law represents photon velocity v = c - H * D

 To read the hypothesis and see the models, see the GitHub pages: